-Adam Tribble is in his fourth year on the University of Alabama track and field coaching staff as an assistant coach overseeing the Crimson Tide's distance runners.
-A veteran coach and a former standout athlete, Tribble has developed a strong reputation as one of the nation's top coaches in his specialty.
+Adam Tribble is in his fifth season on The University of Alabama track and field coaching staff, as an assistant coach overseeing the Crimson Tide’s distance runners.
+A veteran coach and a former standout athlete, Tribble has developed a strong reputation as one of the nation’s top coaches in his specialty.

-Prior to coming to Tuscaloosa, Tribble spent two seasons in the same role at Oregon State University following stints at Arkansas and his alma mater, Georgia, where he was coached by current Alabama head coach Dan Waters.
+Prior to Tuscaloosa, Tribble spent two seasons in the same role at Oregon State University following stints at Arkansas and his alma mater, Georgia, where he was coached by current Alabama head coach Dan Waters.

 “I’ve always recognized Adam’s deep passion for the sport,” Waters said.
 “He’s educated himself in the sport as well as anyone.
 He has a fantastic relationship with distance runners and knows how to relate to them.
 Adam also brings a great level of organization and energy to our staff.”